 Ingredients

-- 1 cup sweet potatoes, 2 small fresh ones or use leftovers
+• 2/3 cup sweet potatoes, 2 small fresh ones or use leftovers from sweet potato casserole, (120g)

-- 1/4 cup cane sugar, omit if using leftover that are always sweetened
+• 1/4 cup cane sugar, omit if using leftovers that are already sweetened, (50g)

 Instructions

-- The consistency can vary here depending on how moist the sweet potatoes were.
+• The consistency of the batter can vary here depending on how moist the sweet potatoes were.
 If it's sitting on top of the spoon in a big heap, add a little more plant milk.
 If the batter is running off the spoon, add more flour.
 We want it to be thick enough to slowly spill over the spoon.

-- Pour 1/3 cup of batter a few inches apart from each other.
-Try not to squeeze too many pancakes into the pan so that you can easily flip them after 3-4 minutes.
+• Pour 1/3 cup portions of batter a few inches apart from each other.
+Try not to squeeze too many pancakes into the pan so that you can easily flip them.

-- Flip the pancakes when you see a few bubbles pot at the surface.
-Let them cook for another 1-2 minutes.
+• Flip the pancakes as soon as you see a few bubbles pop at the surface (3-4 minutes).
+Let them cook for another 1-2 minutes on the other side.
 Repeat this process until all of the batter has been used.

 Notes